ar10000/portfolio_site/knowledge/andrew.md

 **Q: Can you integrate with my existing tools?**
 A: Yes!
 I specialize in connecting tools via APIs and automation platforms.
 Common integrations include CRMs, email platforms, databases, payment processors, and more.

-**Q: What's the difference between Rapid Prototyping and Custom AI Tools?**
-A: Rapid Prototyping is for quick validation (48-72 hours) with core features only.
-Custom AI Tools is a full development cycle (2-4 weeks) with production-ready features, proper architecture, and deployment.

 **Q: Do you provide hosting and maintenance?**
 A: I can set up hosting and provide initial deployment.
 For ongoing hosting and maintenance, we can discuss options based on your needs and budget.